syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/Docking-Events.md

 ### NewDockStateBeginLoad event

-The [NewDockStateBeginLoad](https://help.syncfusion.com/cr/cref_files/windowsforms/tools/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.DockingManager~NewDockStateBeginLoad_EV.html)event occurs just before a new dock state of particular control is loaded.
+The [NewDockStateBeginLoad](https://help.syncfusion.com/cr/cref_files/windowsforms/tools/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.DockingManager~NewDockStateBeginLoad_EV.html) event occurs just before a new dock state of particular control is loaded.
 Whenever an application with one or more docked controls is going to be loaded, this event will be triggered.

 {% tabs %}